Roy Moore sexual allegations spark reaction from lawmakers, national figures

 Sen. Mitch McConnell, R-Ky.

-In an email to Fox News, Senate Majority Leader Mitch McConnell said: “If these allegations are true, he must step aside.”
+Senate Majority Leader Mitch McConnell said in a statement on Moore: “If these allegations are true, he must step aside.”

 Sen. Lisa Murkowski, R-Alaska